 Beef short ribs are the meatiest part of the rib primal and as such, are very well marbled with fat.
 When cooked correctly they can be wonderful lean meat of beef for those who love their flavor but not the fattiness that comes with them; effectively a prime rib roast without the bones and gristle.

 Beef short ribs come from the plate primal and are cut into three different categories: English Style Beef Short Ribs, Western Style Beef Short Ribs, and Flanked Style Beef Short Ribs.

 How to Cook Beef Short Ribs:

-The two easiest ways to cook beef short ribs are the slow and long way or the quick and hard way.
+The two easiest ways to prepare beef short ribs are the slow and long way or the quick and hard way.

-Slow and long is braising them for 2-3 hours at around 250 degrees while quick and hard involves searing them on all sides in a hot pan then finishing in a 350-degree oven for about 10 minutes, just enough time to get some color before they’re finished cooking.
+The slow cooking method is braising them for 2-3 hours at around 250 degrees while quick and hard involves searing the short ribs on all sides in a hot pan then finishing in a 350-degree oven for about 10 minutes, just enough time to get some color before they’re finished cooking.

 7. Flanked Style Ribs

 Flanked-style ribs are a cut that comes from the rib primal when the loin and brisket primal are separated.
 The flanked cut is smaller than a full sparerib in terms of weight but can be used similarly to spareribs.

 They are meaty because they are closer to the most popular muscles in the steer, the rib, and the loin.
 They are also more tender than full spareribs because they are from younger animals, where the connective tissue is not as strong.